hassani0393/cheatsheets/packagemanagement.md

 rpm database located in /var/lib/rpm and uses "rpm --rebuilddb" command to repair a corrupted rpm database. does not handle deps.

+rpm --builddb : repairs a currupted rpm db.

+rpm -qpi : qurry, particular package, information, find out more information about a certain rpm package

+rpm -qa : querry all packages on the system

+sudo rpm -ivh : install, verbose, hashmark(progress bar like) , installs a specific package

+sudo rpm -U : upgrades and installed package with a newer version.

+sudo rpm -e : erase, uninstalls an installed package

+rpm -Va : verify all installed packages

+rpm2cpio : converts a .rpm file to a cpio archive file

 #### Source Installation

 #### Pip